HomeBlog Home

 If there is due diligence and earnest money, that will need to be given to your Realtor as soon as possible.
 You may not have this in your contract if you do, it needs to be delivered immediately.
 Failure to deliver the funds promptly may result in a breach of contract.

-The due diligence money is funds that allow you the opportunity to inspect the property once your offer is accepted.
+Due diligence money is paid directly to the seller and secures your right to walk away from the transaction for any reason during the due diligence period.
+It also allows you the opportunity to inspect the property once your offer is accepted.
 Your real estate team will include inspectors of all sorts, the captain of this team is your home inspector.
 You'll have an opportunity to inspect for pests and hazardous items as well inside the house (jump to inspections).

-Once the due diligence period is over, money goes hard.
-The likelihood of closing is much greater once the Due Diligence period is over and you've made your request for repairs.
+The likelihood of closing is much greater once the due diligence period is over and you've made your request for repairs.

 3. Send your Lender Documents ASAP